pretix/pretix-docs/docs/guides/seating.md

 Alternatively, if your seating plan is only assigned to this event, you can delete your selection from the field labeled "Seating plan" and click the :btn:Save: button again.
 This makes it possible to edit the seating plan and assign it to this event afterwards.

+## Advanced usage

+The following sections describe use cases that go beyond the basic setup process for seating plans.

 ### Blocking seats